top of page

 Interested In Learning More?

-To learn more about building your home apothecary, check out my free online class or take a big leap and really hone in on your home herbal skills in my Herbal Path Apprenticeship.
+To learn more about building your home apothecary, check out my online community Herb of the Month Club, where we'll learn tips and tricks to help us work with herbs, in our homes, today or take a big leap and join me in The Herbal Path 9-Month Apprenticeship featured below.

 The Herbal Path 9-Month Apprenticeship